Overcoming The Fear of Cats: Ailurophobia

 The Decision to Break Free from Fear

-When Abs came to Creature Courage he knew what he wanted, but like so many others, he didn’t know how to do it, and because of this he never dreamed that by the end of the session that he would not only be able to stand in the same room as a cat, but also have one on his lap!
+When Abs came to Creature Courage, he knew what he wanted.
+However, like many people, he did not know how to achieve it.
+He certainly did not imagine that, by the end of the session, he would be able to sit in the same room as a cat without fear.

 Overcome Your Fear of Cats in Just One Day